 WRIT Engagement Corps.
-The WRIT Engagement Corps is a pilot program developed by Liz Drogin in the spring of 2015 that positioned nine DU undergraduates as instructors in a writing enrichment course at Grant Beacon Middle School.
+The WRIT Engagement Corps was a program that positioned DU undergraduates as instructors in a writing enrichment course at Grant Beacon Middle School.
 The group facilitated a course called "The Power of Stories," and the curriculum involved reading, writing, and talking about meaningful narratives in society.
-In 2016, Sarah Hart Micke took over as coordinator of this effort.
+In recent years, Sarah Hart Micke and Angie Sowa have coordinated this effort.

 Writing Center Projects.
-The Writing Center has active partnerships, focused on offering programs to support undergraduate and graduate writers, with the Roger Salters Institute (IRISE), the Study Abroad program, the Undergraduate Research Center, the Language Tutoring Center, the Department of Languages & Literatures, the Science Center, the Music Library, Career Services, the Office of Graduate Education, Campus Life & Inclusive Excellence, and the library's Research Center.
+The Writing Center has active partnerships, focused on offering programs to support undergraduate and graduate writers, with the Roger Salters Institute (IRISE), the Study Abroad program, the Undergraduate Research Center, the Language Tutoring Center, the Department of Languages & Literatures, the Science Center, the Music Library, Career Services, the Office of Graduate Education, Campus Life & Inclusive Excellence, and the library's

+Research Center.
 Each year, consultants are actively involved in developing programs and resources-from creative write-ins and pop-up consulting sites to staff workshops and writing groups-and conducting research and assessment.
 Since 2015, 46 consultants have presented at 15 regional and national conferences, and several are currently developing manuscripts to submit to academic journals.